erpepe2004/WLED/usermods/user_fx/README.md

   * In `rainbow` mode, force both dots to share the rainbow color.
   * Sets pixel at `SEGLEN-1-pos` to `color2`.

-This final part of the effect function will fill in the 'trailing' pixels to complete the animation:
+This end part of the effect function will fill in the 'trailing' pixels to complete the animation:
 ```cpp
     if (SEGENV.aux0 < pos) {
       for (unsigned i = SEGENV.aux0; i < pos ; i++) {